Welcome to the Million Dollar Journey June 2009 Net Worth Update – The Car Shopping Edition.

 Our real estate holdings consist of a primary residence plus a rental property.
 The value of the principal residence remains valued at the purchase price despite significant appreciation in the real estate market that we’re in.

-Hope you have a great Canada Day!If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Hope you have a great Canada Day!If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).